Abuelseaoud/AsuMathlabG22/README.md

 ### Phase 1: Core Operations

 #### Description:

-* Implement C++ class for matrix
+* Implement C++ class for matrix .
-* Support dynamic creation and destruction of matrices of any size
+* Support dynamic creation and destruction of matrices of any size .
-* Support addition, subtraction, multiplication, transpose and division
+* Support addition, subtraction, multiplication, transpose and division .
-* Process input user commands and show results directly
+* Process input user commands and show results directly .
-* Process input file, show each step result then exit
+* Process input file, show each step result then exit.

 #### Code: